French 75 Cocktail

 Open your champagne bottle.

-To make a lemon twist garnish, wrap the lemon rind around something thin like a chop stick and hold for a minute.
+To make a lemon twist garnish, wrap the lemon peel around something thin like a chopstick and hold it in place for a minute.

 Place a lemon twist in each glass.